 So below you will find some tips that can help you and your family to achieve a successful photo shoot

-Have your clothing chosen way in advance and make sure that your outfit choices are comfortable and attractive.What do your dream family photos look like?
+Don’t wear matching clothes— no more jeans-and-matching-shirts these days!
+Instead, wear colors in a complimentary color palette, such as earth tones and neutrals.What do your dream family photos look like?
 If they are soft and elegant?
 Chose neutral colors with soft, flowing fabrics…. think creams, very soft pastels, oatmeals, light browns, tans, grays, and slate blues.
 Want to showcase the fun and spunky side of your family?
 Choose coordinating colors (but not matchy, matchy) with bold accent colors, such as hues of gray with yellow or bright red accents.

 Cell phones in the pockets